storyblok/php-management-api-client/README.md

 composer require storyblok/php-management-api-client:dev-main
 ```

-> Since we are in the PoC phase, you need to install the package via Composer using `:dev-main` suffix within the package name.
+> Since we are in the PoC phase, you must install the package via Composer using the `:dev-main` suffix within the package name.

 Below is an example showcasing how to use the library to interact with the Management API.